Table of Contents

 There is a way to use social media for every business.
 Yes, EVERY BUSINESS.
 You just need to work at it and be a little more creative in some cases.
 I’ve witnessed more than a few amazing social media accounts in the last few years, and more than a few unbelievably boring ones.
 What do you think might be the most boring industries you could possibly run a social media account for?
 Dry cleaners?
 A paper mill?

-I hadn’t really ever thought too much about it until the Halifax Dartmouth Bridge Commission posted a video of the Angus L. MacDonald Bridge “doing” dubstep through it’s major renovation.
-Apparently during a major renovation, a bridge-based account has a lot to discuss!
+I hadn’t really ever thought too much about it until the Halifax Dartmouth Bridge Commission posted a video of the Angus L. MacDonald Bridge “doing” dubstep through its major renovation.
+Apparently, during a major renovation, a bridge-based account has a lot to discuss!
 Think closures, fixes, questions from wannabe engineers and photos from never-before-seen angles.
-It made me think about how just about any company can find a way to use of social media if they’re creative enough.
+It made me think about how just about any company can find a way to use social media if they’re creative enough.

 How Merriam-Webster is Winning Twitter

 There are so many things to love about the Merriam-Webster Twitter feed, I actually turned on notifications for this account so I would be notified every time they tweet!
 It’s pretty simple, what they’re doing.
 They have the ability to see what definitions are being searched most every day, and they’re able to watch for spikes and changes.
 What they are doing is the definition of “real-time marketing” (ha! see what I did there?)

 Here are a couple of examples: